 Guides should wear a safety vest.
 Students should wear high-visibility clothing, proper footwear, consider bringing a water bottle, and carry adequate rain gear and clothing for inclement weather.
 Also, consider carrying safety lights.

 Plan a pedestrian- or bike-friendly route to school.
 Pause at pre-planned “stops” to add participating students to your group as you travel.
 Contact Rideshare at 269-925-1137 ext.
-1521 or contact Kris Martin at email@example.com if you would like help with choosing a route and preparing maps.
+1518 or email@example.com if you would like help with choosing a route and preparing maps.

 Always follow pedestrian or bicycling rules and safety guidelines.
 Cross streets using marked pedestrian areas or bicycle lanes whenever possible.